-The available data indicate a difference in acute toxicities between amino trialkoxysilanes and amino di/mono alkoxysilanes.
-The available data are not sufficient to identify any further trends within the group and as such read across within the sub-groups is considered appropriate.
+The available data indicate a difference in acute toxicities between amino trialkoxysilanes and amino mono-/dialkoxysilanes.

 Oral

 Based on the available data, the amino trialkoxysilanes in this group are expected to have low acute oral toxicity.
 The median lethal dose (LD50) ranges between $> 2000 - \le 5000$ mg/kg bw.